Interview with Rev. Robin A. Hannon, a wedding officiant in Maryland

 In general, most will include a full formal ceremony, a rehearsal along with signing the license, and coordinating the flow of the service

 What a couple pays tends to be determined by where they live.
-For example, fees in California, New York, and other cities might be higher than ones in smaller towns.
+For example, fees in California, New York, and other cities might be higher than the ones in smaller towns.
 The best advice I can give is to look for a wedding officiant that is professional, polished, and well versed in what they do.
 In this case, you want the best person for your job.
 Your wedding is a once in a lifetime affair.
 Consider that wedding officiant cost should not be your priority.
 The right wedding officiant can make or break the most important day in your life.

 Are there things that differentiate wedding officiants?